-Sexual Offences: Prosecution and Defence Course Code LAWF 3250 Section Number 01 Instructors Lana Walker an d Danie elle Ching McNamee Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Wednesday at 5 5:30 to 8:20 p.m. - meets perspectiv es requirement no meets writi ng requirement no Assessment Method 30% midterm a 50% final exam 20% in-class participation 30% midterm assignment (memorandum) 50% final exam Materials There is no textbook for this course.
+Sexual Offences: Prosecution and Defence Course Code LAWF 3250 Section Number 01 Instructors Lana Walker and Danie lle Ching McNamee Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Wednesday at 5:30 to 8 8:20 p.m. meets perspectiv es requirement no meets writi ng requirement no Assessment Method 20% in-class participati 30% midterm assignme 50% final exam Materials There is no textbook for this course.
 We will be using Martin's Annual Criminal Code for in-class exercises, and copies will be provided for your use in class.
 Caselaw and other material will be available either on CanLII or posted on Moodle.
 Calendar Description Students undertake an in-depth review of the law governing the prosecution and defence of sexual offences in Canada, using a procedural lens and focussing on the statutory provisions and caselaw that dictate different stages of a sexual offence prosecution.
 Students explore the various sexual offences in Canada, the defences available to an accused, pretrial motions, evidentiary issues that frequently arise, and ancillary considerations that arise at preliminary hearing and/or trial.
-Other Information pre-requisites: Crime: Law and Procedure (LAWF 3080) Evidence (LAWF 3920) This is an advanced criminal law course.
+Other Information pre-requisites: Crime: Law and Procedure (LAWF 3080) Evidence (LAWF 3920) This course might be listed in the registration system as LAWF 3780 Selected Topics 2 (section 09).
+This is an advanced criminal law course.

-Sports and Human Rights Course Code LAWF 3780 Section Number 04 Instructor Dr Ryan Gauthie er Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Tuesday at 10:0 0 a.m. t to 12:50 p.m. meets perspectiv es requirement yes meets writi ng requirement yes Assessment Method Reflection pape Presentation on Class participation: 10% Reflection paper: 10% Presentation on a topic: 20% Final paper outline: 10% Final paper: 50% Materials ТВС Calendar Description Selected Topics 2: Students focus on a variety of subject areas, either doctrinal or theoretical.
+Sports and Human Rights Course Code LAWF 3780 Section Number 04 Instructor Dr Ryan Gauthie er Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Wednesday at 1 10:00 a. m. to 12:50 p.m. meets perspectiv ves requirement yes meets writi ng requirement yes Assessment Method Reflection pape Presentation or Class participation: 10% Reflection paper: 10% Presentation on a topic: 20% Final paper outline: 10% Final paper: 50% Materials Calendar Description Selected Topics 2: Students focus on a variety of subject areas, either doctrinal or theoretical.
 Other Information This course will review the fundamental structures of both the international human rights law regime and the international sports law regime.
 This course will then examine various thematic human rights issues of particular importance to sport, including: gender equity, LGBTQ+ rights, anti-racism, rights of children, freedom of expression, environment and climate change, anti-corruption, and sport organization governance and integrity.